Medical Laboratory Assistant

 Pre- and Post-Analytical Procedures and Microbiology

-Students will review the anatomy of the heart and be introduced to the electrical conductive system of the heart.
-Students will learn procedures that will enable them to use, maintain and analyze electrocardiogram tracings of 12/15 lead electrocardiograms.
-Emphasis will be put on the theory and practice of correct application, including skin preparation and electrode application and activation.
+You will review the anatomy of the heart and be introduced to the electrical conductive system of the heart.
+You will learn procedures that will enable you to use, maintain, and analyze electrocardiogram tracings of 12/15 lead electrocardiograms.
+Emphasis will be put on the theory and practice of correct application and activation.
 Troubleshooting will also be addressed.
-Students will also learn about ambulatory ECG monitoring (holter) and be able to identify indications to rule out arrhythmias and identify critical values.
+You will also learn about ambulatory ECG monitoring (holter) and be able to identify indications to rule out arrhythmias and identify critical values.
 Focus will be placed on holter hook-up procedures and care for equipment.

 Career Search Strategies

-This course is offered in a combined online and classroom delivery format.
-Students learn to network effectively (online and in person), to search and apply for jobs and to prepare targeted resumes and cover letters.
-Students are also provided with coaching and individualized instructor feedback on their resume, cover letter, and interview skills.
+You will learn to network effectively (online and in person), to search and apply for jobs and to prepare targeted resumes and cover letters.
+You are also provided with coaching and individualized instructor feedback on their resume, cover letter, and interview skills.